Summary

 Research interests

-Penelope's general research interests are in the areas of Competition Law, Public Procurement Law and White-Collar crimes, with a particular focus on bid rigging, private and public enforcement of competition law.
-She also takes a particular interest in state aid and the role of law in sustainable development.
+Penelope's general research interests are in the areas of Competition Law, Public Procurement, Food Law and White-Collar crimes.
+In Competition Law, her focus is on bid rigging, private as well as public enforcement of competition law.
+She also takes a particular interest in state aid.
+In Public Procurement, her interests lie in the areas of bid rigging, corruption and sustainable food procurement.
+In Food Law, she is particularly interested in organic food legislation and the role of law in supporting agroecological transitions and ecological stewardship.
+As far as the white-collar crimes are concerned, corruption and fraud is what interests her the most.

 The research projects she is currently doing are the following: